anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-30.md

-# Day 30: Git hard reset
+# Day 30: Git Hard Reset – Clean Up Commit History

 ## Scenario

-The Nautilus application development team was working on a git repository /usr/src/kodekloudrepos/media present on Storage server in Stratos DC.
-This was just a test repository and one of the developers just pushed a couple of changes for testing, but now they want to clean this repository along with the commit history/work tree, so they want to point back the HEAD and the branch itself to a commit with message add data.txt file.
-Find below more details:
+The Nautilus application development team was working on a test Git repository at `/usr/src/kodekloudrepos/media` on the Storage Server in Stratos DC.
+The team needs to reset the commit history so that only two commits remain: the initial commit and the commit that adds `data.txt`.

-In /usr/src/kodekloudrepos/media git repository, reset the git commit history so that there are only two commits in the commit history i.e initial commit and add data.txt file.

-Also make sure to push your changes.
+---

 ## Task

+- In `/usr/src/kodekloudrepos/media`, reset the Git commit history to retain only two commits:
+  1. Initial commit
+  2. Commit adding `data.txt`
+- Force-push the cleaned history to the remote repository.

 ---